tomtsabar9/cortex/README.md

 Final project in "Advanced System Design" course.

-You are welcome to follow my progress on Trello https://trello.com/b/7jks3j5q/cortex.
+You are more than welcome to follow my progress on Trello https://trello.com/b/7jks3j5q/cortex.

 See documentation in https://cortex-project.readthedocs.io/en/latest/.

 ## Overview
+The project holds 9 microservices:
+1. Client that uploads cortex data of some users.
+2. Server that get data from users and pass it through queue to the parsers.
+3. RabbitMQ.
+4. Parsers that parse the data and pass it through queue to the savers.
+5. Savers that save the parsed data in a database.
+6. The DB.
+7. API that responsible for comfortable interface for developers.
+8. CLI that consumes the API, mostly for debuging.
+9. GUI that responsible for viewing everything nicely

 ![Image of system](https://raw.githubusercontent.com/tomtsabar9/cortex/master/system.png)
-TODO fill

 ## Installation